Planar triangulations, bridgeless planar maps and Tamari intervals: Bijections to other combinatorial structures

 We first recall the notion of decorated trees from \nonsep{}.
 A \tdef{decorated tree} is a rooted plane tree $R$ with a label function $\ell$ that takes values \emph{only} on leaves, satisfying the following three conditions: \begin{enumerate} \item[1'.]
 For a leaf $f$ attached to a node of depth $d$, we have $-1 \leq \ell(f) \leq d-1$. \item[2'.]
 For each internal node $u$ of depth $d>0$, there is at least one descendant leaf $f$ such that $\ell(f) < d-1$. \item[3'.]
 For $t$ a node of depth $d$, $u$ a child of $t$ and $R_u$ a sub-tree rooted at $u$, if there is a leaf $f$ in $R_u$ with $\ell(f) = d$ (which is the depth of $t$), then all leaves in $R_u$ that come before $f$ in the prefix order have a label at least $d$. \end{enumerate} For an internal node $u$ of depth $d>0$, its \tdef{certificate} is the first leaf in prefix order that makes $u$ satisfies the Condition~(2').
 We can see that the definition of sticky trees is reminiscent to that of decorated trees.
 Indeed, sticky trees can be seen as a variant of decorated trees.
 We need further definitions to clarify this point.

-We define $\mathcal{RS}_n$ as the set of decorated trees with $n+1$ internal nodes and $n+1$ leaves, such that each internal node has a leaf as its first child.
+We define $\mathcal{RS}_n$ as the set of decorated trees with $n+1$ internal nodes and $n+1$ leaves, such that each internal node has a leaf as its first child in the prefix order.
 The upper-left corner of Figure~\ref{fig:decorated-sticky} shows an example of a decorated tree in $\mathcal{RS}_6$.
-For readers familiar with \nonsep{}, these decorated trees are in bijection with synchronized intervals of type $(NE)^n$, which are in turn in bijection with Tamari intervals.
+For readers familiar with \nonsep{}, these decorated trees are in bijection with synchronized intervals of type $(NE)^n$, which are in turn in bijection with Tamari intervals of size $n$.

 We now define the following bijection $\textrm{Ctr}$ from $\mathcal{RS}_n$ to $\mathcal{S}_n$: let $R \in \mathcal{RS}_n$, we delete all leaves in $R$ and move their labels to their parent while adding $1$ to labels to obtain $\textrm{Ctr}(R)$.
 This transformation is well-defined, since leaves and internal nodes in trees in $\mathcal{RS}_n$ are in one-to-one correspondence.
 It is also clear that $\textrm{Ctr}$ is invertible, and the inverse $\textrm{Ctr}$ is given by adding a leaf to each node as the first child, then move the labels on nodes to the leaves while subtracting $1$.
 We have the following proposition.